masilo-dev/AlphaClone-OS/README.md

 ---

-## 🤝 Contributing
+## Contributing

-We welcome contributions!
-See [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.
+We welcome contributions.
+Please refer to the [CONTRIBUTING.md](docs/CONTRIBUTING.md) for detailed guidelines.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)